 Nutrition plays a vital role in health and disease.
 There is growing evidence of the role of diet in the prevention, development, and treatment of major diseases.
 To maximize one's health requires that professionals have a strong understanding of nutrition.
-The Registered Dietitian (RD) credential is the nationally recognized credential in nutrition and is required for most employment in the health care industry and preferred for many other employment opportunities in foods and nutrition.
+The Registered Dietitian (RD)/Registered Dietitian Nutritionist (RDN) credential is the nationally recognized credential for nutritionists and is required for most employment in the health care industry and preferred for many other employment opportunities in foods and nutrition.

-To become an RD you must complete a four-year academic program, a supervised experience, and then pass a national examination for registration.
-Scores on the national RD examination by Purdue graduates are consistently above the national average, and students from the department have a 100 percent passage rate.
+To become an RD you must complete a four-year academic program, a supervised practice experience, and then pass a national registration examination for dietitians (RD exam).
+Scores on the national RD exam by Purdue graduates are consistently above the national average.
 Purdue offers two programs in dietetics.

 - Didactic Program in Dietetics